buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] Th.50, M.34
 {:.mb-0}
-- Here, for example, we compare the earlier (Theravada) perspective on honoring one's parents with the Chinese perspective.
+- Here, for example, we compare the earlier (Theravāda) perspective on honoring one's parents with the Chinese perspective.

 [CBT] M85–86
 {:.mb-0}